Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Introduction

 A classical result in algebraic number theory is the theorem of Hermite--Minkowski.
 A geometric way to phrase this is:~given a positive integer $n$, a number field $K$, and a dense open subset $U \subset \Spec \OO_K$, the scheme $U$ admits only finitely many isomorphism classes of finite \'{e}tale covers of degree at most $n$ (versions of this are also known for $\ZZ$-finitely generated subrings of $\CC$ \cite{smallness}).

 Our first theorem is a generalisation of this result to algebraic stacks.
 One has to be careful however with formulating the correct statement.
 Firstly, as finite morphisms are by definition representable, to get interesting stacks one needs to study \emph{proper} \'{e}tale morphisms.
 Secondly, extra phenomena appear in the case of stacks due to their \emph{inertia groups} (see \S \ref{sec:degree}).
 For example, if $X\to Y$ is a proper \'etale morphism, then its degree $\deg(X\to Y$) is only a \emph{rational} number in general.
-Thirdly, bounding the degree is not sufficient:~for every positive integer $n$, the disjoint union of $n$-copies of the classifying stack $B \ZZ/n\ZZ$ is a proper \'{e}tale cover of $\Spec \ZZ$ of degree $1$.
+Thirdly, bounding the degree is not sufficient:~for every prime power $p^n$, the map $B(\ZZ/\varphi(p^n)\ZZ) \to \Spec \ZZ[\mu_{p^n},1/p] \to \Spec \ZZ[1/p]$ is a proper \'etale morphism of degree $1$.
 One therefore also needs to bound what we call the \emph{inertia degree} $\Ideg(X/Y)$ (see \S \ref{sec:degree} for a precise definition).
 Bearing these considerations in mind, our result is the following.

 \begin{theorem} [Hermite--Minkowski for stacks] Let $A\subset \mathbb C$ be a $\ZZ$-finitely generated subring with fraction field $K:=\mathrm{Frac}(A)$, and let $n \in \NN$.
-Then the set of $K$-isomorphism classes of proper \'{e}tale algebraic stacks ${X}$ over $A$ such that is finite. \end{theorem}
+Then the set of $K$-isomorphism classes of proper \'{e}tale integral algebraic stacks ${X}$ over $A$ such that is finite. \end{theorem}

+Here we say that two such stacks $X/A$ and $Y/A$ are $K$-isomorphic if there is an isomorphism $X_K \cong Y_K$ defined over $K$.
 Theorem \ref{thm:HM_intro} is proved by reducing to two cases: finite \'{e}tale morphisms, where this is the usual Hermite--Minkowski, and the case of \emph{gerbes}, which we handle using non-abelian cohomology.

-Note that Theorem \ref{thm:HM_intro} may be viewed as a common generalisation of the theorem of Hermite--Minkowski, and the fact that the $n$-torsion of $\Br \OO_k[S^{-1}]$ is finite for any $n$ and any finite set of finite places $S$ (this follows by viewing Brauer group elements as gerbes).
+Note that Theorem \ref{thm:HM_intro} may be viewed as a common generalisation of the theorem of Hermite--Minkowski, and the fact that the $n$-torsion of $\Br \OO_K[S^{-1}]$ is finite for any $n$ and any finite set of finite places $S$ (this follows by viewing Brauer group elements as gerbes).
 The latter finiteness is well-known from class field theory and can be deduced from the fundamental exact sequence \cite[Ex.~6.9.4]{Poo17} .